jeffamaxey/objectiv-analytics/README.md

 ### Open model hub

-A [growing collection of pre-built models and functions](https://objectiv.io/docs/modeling/open-model-hub/), so you can take and run what someone else made, or quickly build your own with pre-built models and functions.
+A [growing collection of pre-built product analytics models and functions](https://objectiv.io/docs/modeling/open-model-hub/).
+You can take and run them directly, or incorporate them into your own custom models.

 * Covers a wide range of use cases: from basic product analytics to predictive analysis with ML.
 * Works with any dataset that embraces the open analytics taxonomy.